hillarykoch/pGMCM/README.md

 install_github("hillarykoch/pGMCM/R")
 library(pGMCM)
 ```
-*note: the R version is fully functional but the Julia code is just a test that cannot practically be used.*
+*note: the R code here is fully functional but the Julia code found in **this repo** is just a test that cannot practically be used.*

 ## About the software
 <!---